 Sexual problems in females taking Celexa may include:

 Keep in mind that depression, which Celexa is used to treat, can also cause sexual problems.
-So it may be hard to tell if these side effects are caused by Celexa or the condition you’re taking the drug to treat.
+So it may be hard to tell whether these side effects are caused by Celexa or the condition you’re taking the drug to treat.

 * In this article, we use the terms “female” and “male” to refer to someone’s sex assigned at birth.
 For information about the difference between sex and gender, see this article.